What is high-frequency hearing loss?

 Our ears perceive many sounds – especially consonants or hissing sounds such as “s”, “f” and “sh” – in the high-frequency range.
 In contrast, the vowels a, i, e, u and o are within the low frequency range and are less important for speech intelligibility; they sound muffled and convey the volume of speech instead.

-People with normal low-frequency perception – who are experiencing high-frequency hearing loss – are unable to clearly hear the person with whom they are speaking, even at a normal volume.
+Definition of high-frequency loss: people with normal low-frequency perception – who are experiencing high-frequency hearing loss (“s”, “f” and “sh” sounds) – are unable to clearly hear the person with whom they are speaking, even at a normal volume.
 High-frequency hearing loss limits speech intelligibility even though perception of volume is normal (isolated high-frequency hearing loss).
 This kind of hearing loss can be treated with the use of hearing aids, which is why extensive consultation and fittings are very important.

 The various degrees of high-frequency hearing loss